-No measures have been taken to remediate any forced labor or child labor in Bell Canada's supply chain as it has not yet identified any use of forced labor or child labor in its supply chain.
+Bell Canada has not yet identified any use of forced labor or child labor in its supply chain.
+Therefore, no remediation measures have been necessary.

 6. Measures Taken to Remediate the Loss of Income from Any Measures Taken to Eliminate the Use of Forced Labor or Child Labor